 Asana (4/5) — The Enterprise Option

 44 tools covering six functional areas: task management (create, update, delete, search, dependencies, followers), projects and portfolios (create projects, sections, status updates, portfolio browsing), goals and time management (OKR tracking, goal metrics, time periods), team and user management (workspaces, teams, allocations), and collaboration (comments, activity history, attachments).
-The goal and portfolio tools are unique — no other productivity MCP server offers OKR tracking through MCP.
+The goal and portfolio tools remain unique — no other productivity MCP server offers OKR tracking through MCP.

 What sets it apart: 20+ verified client integrations (Claude, ChatGPT, Cursor, VS Code, Perplexity, Microsoft Teams, Zoom, and more) — the broadest client compatibility of any productivity MCP server.
 MCP-scoped OAuth tokens limit blast radius if compromised.
 Permission inheritance ensures agents can only access what the authenticated user can.

-Google Calendar MCP — The Calendar Gap-Filler
+Google Calendar MCP — The Gap Is Filled

 Obsidian MCP Servers — The Local-First Knowledge Base